colnat/Savings-Tracking-Application/README.md

 # Savings-Tracking-Application
 An application that allows users to create an account and add individual items they are saving for.
 Along with the progress they have toward that item.
-Built using Java Spring-boot with Java 21 and Maven for backend and React, Tailwind CSS, and Vite for the frontend.
+Built using Java Spring-boot with Java 21 and Maven for backend and React and Tailwind CSS for the frontend.
 Using Spring Session and Redis for session management and Docker to store sessions.

 # How To Setup
-To run the following program you will first need to setup a MongoDB cluster which can be done for free.
-Open the Java program in your favourite IDE, IntelliJ works best.
-Go to your datbase and go to overview then application development and select Java then get connection string.
-Paste that string with your email and password to your database into the application.properties file where it says spring.data.mongodb.uri=.
+To run the following program you will first need to setup a MongoDB cluster which can be done for free as well as a spring boot project using Java 21.
+Open the Java Springboot program in your favourite IDE, IntelliJ works best then upload the BudgetTracker files.
+After go to your datbase and go to overview then application development and select Java then get connection string.
+Paste that string with your email and password to your database into the application.properties file.
+Here is what that file should look like.

+spring.data.mongodb.uri=YOUR-CONNECTION-STRING

+spring.data.redis.host=localhost

+spring.data.redis.port=6379

+spring.session.store-type=redis

+server.servlet.session.cookie.name=session

+server.servlet.session.cookie.path=/

+server.servlet.session.cookie.http-only=false

+server.servlet.session.cookie.SameSite=None

+server.servlet.session.cookie.max-age=30M

 The final step to get the backend going is to then run a Docker engine then in the IntelliJ terminal run this command: docker run --name local-redis -p 6379:6379 -d redis.
 Make sure there are no errors before moving on to setting up the frontend buy running the program.
-To run the frontend of this program create a React app with Vite and Tailwind CSS then upload the src files.
-Then run npm run dev in the terminal and navigate to the given URL.
+To run the frontend of this program just drop the folder SavingsTrackingApp into VS code.
+Make sure you have Node.js installed.
+Then run npm install in the terminal, this will install all the necessary packages.
+Then just run npm run dev and navigate to the provided localhost URL on a browser with the login or register path at the end.

 # Dependencies Used In Backend
 spring-boot-starter-data-mongodb